-3D-printed Gray Resin
+3D-printed Gray and Black Resin

 Model Monkey products can pose a choking hazard to young children and pets.